 There is no thick black line to follow on this course or clear water to see all; so please utilize caution.
 Respect the water and the water will respect you.
 Throughout the course there are all sorts of marine life that live in the waters in which YOU will be swimming.
 You will be guided through the safest route around Harbor Island or point to point.
 Swimming off course can result in shallow marshy waters or close contact with docks and pilings.
 The shallow waters, docks, pilings contain barnacles and/or oysters that can harm you.
 If you need to rest or need aid raise your hand and help will come.
 In case of inclement/dangerous weather the race will be canceled and/or swimmers will be pulled out of the water.
 Safety is always first.

 Wilmington/Wrightsville Beach is beautiful in the months of September and October.
 The race will take place a day into the fall season and hurricane season does not end until November 30th.
 The average air temperature is 75° with an average water temperature of 75-79°.
 The average wind speed is between 5-10 mph and usually comes from the Southwest.
-On race morning the expected sunrise is 7:04am with a high tide of 5.75ft at 8:11am.
+On race morning the expected sunrise is 7:16am with a high tide of 4.96ft at 8:14am.

 Yes, A portion of the race proceeds will go to the North Carolina Coastal Federation.
 We firmly believe in the importance of taking care of our coastline, since that is something that cannot be recreated.
 The funds will be allocated for restoration and environmental education work.
 Currently, the Coastal Federation is working with the Town of Wrightsville Beach and many coastal towns throughout NC on projects to preserve our clean swimming waters.

-Packet pick-up will be Saturday 9/28 from 4:00-7:00pm at Dockside Restaurant.
-Packet pick-up will also be on Sunday 9/29 from 6:00-7:15am at Dockside Restaurant, race site.
+Packet pick-up will be Saturday 10/14 from 4:00-6:00pm at Dockside Restaurant ONLY.
+No Packet pick-up on Sunday.
 At packet pick-up you will receive your pre-race bag with your race cap, timing chip, race shirt, and swag.

 Event information and updates will be sent out by email to all registered swimmers prior to race day.